GSejas/markdown-toolbar/docs/testing/maintenance-guide.md

 # 📚 Testing Documentation Maintenance Guide

 ## Overview
-This guide provides instructions for maintaining the testing documentation, tracking spreadsheets, and quality assurance processes for the markdown toolbar extension.
+This guide provides instructions for maintaining the testing documentation, tracking spreadsheets, and quality assurance processes for the Markdown Extended Toolbar extension.

 ## 📊 Tracking Spreadsheet Maintenance